Combined APOGEE-GALAH stellar catalogues using the Cannon: Data

 \subsection{APOGEE}

-Started as one of the four programs in the Sloan Digital Sky Survey III (SDSS-III; \citealt{Eisenstein:2011}), the Apache Point Observatory Galaxy Evolution Experiment (APOGEE, \citealt{majewski:17}) continues as part of SDSS-IV \citep{Blanton:2017} observing in the near-infrared H-band (1.5--1.7 $\mu$m) at high spectral resolution (R $\sim$ 22,500) and high signal-to-noise ratios, S/N, in the Northern and Southern hemispheres.
-While the APOGEE survey makes use of the Sloan 2.5 m Telescope \citep{Gunn:2006} at the Apache Point Observatory (APO) in the Northern hemisphere, the APOGEE-2 survey collects data using the 2.5m du Pont telescope at Las Campanas Observatory (LCO; \citealt{Bowen:1973}) with the twin Near infrared (NIR) spectrograph \citep{Wilson:2019}.
+The Apache Point Observatory Galaxy Evolution Experiment (APOGEE, \citealt{majewski:17}) observes in the near-infrared H-band (15,000--17,000\,\AA), split into 3 bands at high spectral resolution (R $\sim$ 22,500) and high signal-to-noise ratios, S/N, in both the Northern and Southern hemispheres.
+As part of SDSS-IV \citep{Blanton:2017}, the APOGEE-2 survey makes use of the APOGEE instrument \citep{Wilson:2012} on the Sloan 2.5 m Telescope \citep{Gunn:2006} at the Apache Point Observatory (APO) for Northern hemisphere observations, and the 2.5m du Pont telescope at Las Campanas Observatory (LCO; \citealt{Bowen:1973}) with the twin Near infrared (NIR) spectrograph \citep{Wilson:2019} for Southern hemisphere observations.

-We make use of the data products from the latest data release, DR16 \citep{DR16}, which contains a total of 473,307 sources with derived atmospheric parameters and abundances from the APOGEE Stellar Parameters and Chemical Abundances Pipeline (ASPCAP; \citealt{ASPCAP:2016}).
-For our work, we use the calibrated "PARAM" stellar parameters and abundances described in \cite{Jonsson:2020}.
+We make use of the data products from DR16 \citep{DR16}, which contains a total of 473,307 sources with derived atmospheric parameters and elemental abundances of up to 26 species from the APOGEE Stellar Parameters and Chemical Abundances Pipeline (ASPCAP; \citealt{ASPCAP:2016}) using MARCS grid of atmospheric models \citep{Jonsson:2020}.
+For our work, we use the calibrated "PARAM" stellar parameters and abundances described in \cite{Jonsson:2020} as they have shown that there are several systematic issues with the spectroscopic (FPARAM) measurements of stellar parameters (Section 6.3 and Figure10 in \citep{Jonsson:2020}).
 In addition to the catalogue, we also make use of the "apStar" and "asStar" spectra\footnote{https://data.sdss.org/sas/dr16/apogee/spectro/redux/r12/stars/} which are the combined spectra of multiple visits, all in a common rest frame and identical wavelength solution across all sources.